Is It Smart To Trust Others?

 • The person who is trusting is liked more and sought out more often as a friend

-• High-trusting people are not more susceptible than trusting people
+• High-trusting people are not more susceptible to deception or manipulation than low-trusting people

 The Role Of Fear In Trust